sanjayy2431/Ex.-No.-8.-PROTOTYPE-PART-MODEL-DESIGN-IN-3D-PRINTER/README.md

 ### Name:sanjay.v
 ### Register Number:23012749
 ## RESULT:
-###   Thus a prototype of the given part model is developed using 3D Printer.
+###   Thus a prototype of the given part model is developed using 3D Printer